 Built in 1806, the African Meeting House is known as the oldest black church edifice still standing in the United States.
 The Museum of African American History can be found inside the Meeting House and the area is a Boston African American National Historic Site.

-A must-see for any sports fan, the New England Sports Museum focuses on the history of sports in the Boston area, including teams such as the Boston Celtics, Boston Red Sox and New England Patriots.
+A must-see for any sports fan, The Sports Museum focuses on the history of sports in the Boston area, including teams such as the Boston Celtics, Boston Red Sox and New England Patriots.
 Boston is often called “The Greatest Sports City in America” and this museum pays tribute to the dedication and character of Boston teams.

 Home to both a planetarium and IMAX theater, the Museum of Science is fun for all ages.
 The museum features the world’s largest air-insulated Van de Graaff generator in the Theater of Electricity, among other educational and interesting exhibits about dinosaurs, nanotechnology, the moon and much more.